 In this sense, the base not only covers 25 square miles of land but also a great portion of the depthless shore.
 22 miles is what the underwater ditch goes inside the sea.
 This distance allows Kings Bay’s submarines to reach deeper water.

-By May 1989, when the first submarine arrived at the base, the USS Tennessee, 21 million cubic yards had already been removed.
+By January 1989, when the first trident submarine arrived at the base, the USS Tennessee, 21 million cubic yards had already been removed.

 8. Sub missiles are assembled locally with around 55,000 components from 1,800 suppliers from all the US.

 Kings Bay has the capacity to assembly its very own missiles for its Trident submarines.
 In charge of this task is the “Strategic Weapons Facility, Atlantic” (SWFLANT).